How to backup WordPress to Google Drive

 - Now click on Create.

-- Copy the Google Drive client key and paste it into the BackWPup backend in the field Client Secret.
+- Copy the Google Drive Client ID and Secret and paste them into the BackWPup backend in the field Client ID and Client Secret.

 - Save the BackWPup settings.

 - Edit the desired backup job and choose Google Drive as backup destination.
 Or create a new job: BackWPup → Add new job → General, section Job Destination.

 - Now you can see a new tab To: GDrive.
 Click on the tab.